Add Properties to Objects in PowerShell

 We will be using the same hashtable.
 However, instead of using the PSCustomObject

-type accelerator, we will do it with the long-form way with New-Object
+type accelerator, we will do it in a long-form way with New-Object

 .